Elizabeth Yoffe

-Yoffe is the producer of the acclaimed documentary Filmworker about Leon Vitali who was the assistant to director Stanley Kubrick.
-Filmworker premiered as an official selection at the 2017 Cannes Film Festival and also was an official selection at many domestic and international film festivals such as Telluride Film Festival, the New York Film Festival, BFI London Film Festival, CPH:DOX, Sydney Film Festival and many others.
+Yoffe is the producer of the documentary Filmworker about Leon Vitali who was the assistant to director Stanley Kubrick.
+Filmworker premiered at the 2017 Cannes Film Festival and also screened at Telluride Film Festival, the New York Film Festival, BFI London Film Festival, CPH:DOX, and Sydney Film Festival.
 The film has received a 95% rating on Rotten Tomatoes.
-Yoffe produced the award-winning documentary My Big Break, directed by Tony Zierra, a cautionary tale about the darker side of celebrity and the consequences of fame that has received consistently strong reviews and has been repeatedly praised for its unusually candid look at the effects of success on young rising stars in Hollywood.
-My Big Break won Best Documentary at the Boston Film Festival, Best Documentary at Artsfest, Pennsylvania, was nominated for Best Documentary at the Raindance Film Festival in London and was an Official Selection of The American Cinematic Experience Festival.
+Yoffe produced the documentary My Big Break, directed by Tony Zierra, a cautionary tale about the darker side of celebrity and the consequences of fame.
+My Big Break won Best Documentary at the Boston Film Festival, Best Documentary at Artsfest, Pennsylvania, was nominated for Best Documentary at the Raindance Film Festival in London and was an official selection of The American Cinematic Experience Festival.

 Yoffe also produced USA The Movie, a film that merges reality and fiction to explore the cyclical nature of violence and retaliation in the wake of the September 11 attacks.
-The film was the subject of an in-depth analysis by academic and commentator Dion Dennis.
-She co-produced Carving Out Our Name, an Official Selection at Toronto International Film Festival.
-She also produced the award-winning Independent Film Channel favorite Brightness starring Eric Idle, Chad Lindberg and Fay Masterson.
-Yoffe is a producer on the 2024 documentary SK13: Kubrick's Endgame directed by Tony Zierra which premiered at the Low Cinema, founded by filmmaker John Wilson and partners, in New York on July 19, 2025.
+The film was the subject of an essay by academic and commentator Dion Dennis.
+She co-produced Carving Out Our Name, an official selection at Toronto International Film Festival and Brightness starring Eric Idle, Chad Lindberg and Fay Masterson.
+Yoffe is a producer on the 2024 documentary SK13: Kubrick's Endgame directed by Tony Zierra which premiered at the Low Cinema.